openprovider/Openprovider-WHMCS-domains/README.md

 ```
 _**NB!** The default field definitions can be found in_ `/resources/domains/dist.additionalfields.php`. _This file should **not** be edited.
 To customise the fields, create a new file named_ `additionalfields.php` _within the_ `/resources/domains/` _directory._

-10. Click on Configure and grant access to the specified roles.
+11. Click on Configure and grant access to the specified roles

 Option details: